g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set protocols mpls label-switched-path R8-R3-B policing filter vpn-filter
 ```
-And... our job is finished.
+And... our job is finished!
 Now, we need to test this:
 ```
 root@R3> show route forwarding-table destination 10.3.8.0/30
 ....